iamromulan/cellular-modem-wiki/README.md

 ### Using ADB

-Once the modem is back online, you should be able to use ADB to manage the modem on the host connect to it with USB.
+Once the modem is back online, you should be able to use ADB to manage the modem on the host connected to it with USB.
 You'll need to install the ADB drivers and the ADB command line tool before you can use it.
 The easiest way to do this is just to use the installer from here https://github.com/K3V1991/ADB-and-FastbootPlusPlus/releases

 - Download the .exe non-portable version

 ![downloadadb](https://github.com/iamromulan/quectel-rgmii-configuration-notes/blob/main/images/downloadadb.png?raw=true)
 - Accept, yes, next, allow are pretty much everything you want to be pressing.
-If you get a security working like this, click more info
+If you get a security warning like this, click more info

 ![secerror](https://github.com/iamromulan/quectel-rgmii-configuration-notes/blob/main/images/secerror.png?raw=true)
 - During the install you'll want these selected for sure.